 - be currently enrolled in an undergraduate degree at Griffith University

-- be undertaking WIL/Placement as a requirement of your degree for a duration of at least 1 full-time week in Trimester 1 2020.
+- be undertaking WIL/Placement as a requirement of your degree, 5 days a week for at least 1 week in trimester 2, 2020

 - demonstrate financial disadvantage by either: being in receipt of a means-tested Commonwealth income support payment; or a comprehensive assessment by the University

 To be considered for this scholarship you must complete the following sections within the application:

 Selection is made based on an assessment of the following:

 - Financial hardship

 Priority will be given to students who are not in receipt of other scholarship funding